winglang/wing/README.md

 of the property itself.

 Both preflight and inflight computed properties are allowed.
-Keyword `rw` behind computed properties is not allowed.
+Keyword `readwrite` behind computed properties is not allowed.
 Async computed properties are not allowed.

 ```TS